(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 jennifer.langlois@elmcitymontessori.org

-Jennifer has her Masters degree in Social Work from Fordham University.
+Jennifer (she/her) has her Masters degree in Social Work from Fordham University.
 She did her undergraduate work in Social Work at Southern Connecticut State University.
 She was born and raised in West Haven Connecticut and truly loves the neighbor city of New Haven.
 Before coming to ECMS Jennifer worked at a preschool for 4 years, supporting children through developmental stages and gaining skills in social and emotional learning.
 Jennifer fell in love with ECMS when she learned the Montessori philosophy allows the children to guide the work.
 Jennifer is committed to helping the ECMS community grow in their social and emotional learning.

 jennifer.mayanja@elmcitymontessori.org